chrisconlon/rebates_replication/part1_descriptive/README.md

 ## List of Tables
-We list each table and the code that produces it
+We list each table and the code that produces it (for Part 1)

 - Table 1 (table1_summary.tex): 2_descriptives_summaries.py
 - Table 2 (table2_threshold.tex): 2_descriptives_summaries.py